NASM CNC Study Guide

 Performance Enhancing Supplements

 Dietary supplements are sometimes aimed to enhance exercise performance.
 The ability for these supplements to increase the tolerance of intense training may lead people to a greater capacity for work and improvements in strength, power, and endurance.
-Some of these have some credibility to them, but there are many out there that simply have no evidence to support them or they are banned.
+Some of these have some credibility to them, but many out there have no evidence to support them or they are banned.

 Creatine Monohydrate

 As discussed before, this is supported in hundreds of studies as a way to increase strength and the amount of muscle gain achieved.
-It is performance enhancing in the sense that it enhances our ATP – PC system greatly.
-It increases the reserves of creatine in our body, and thus, allows us to work harder.
+It is performance enhancing because it greatly enhances our ATP – PC system.
+It increases the reserves of creatine in our body and, thus, allows us to work harder.

 Caffeine